go-aie/gptbot/README.md

 }
 ```

-Note that the above example uses a local vector store.
+Note that the above example uses a loca vector store.
 If you have a larger dataset, please consider using a vector search engine (e.g. [Milvus](milvus)).

 ## Design